John Freeman (author): Career

 Freeman edits a series of anthologies of fiction, nonfiction, and poetry entitled Freeman's, published by Grove/Atlantic.
 The first anthology appeared in October 2015, with new anthologies published once a year.
 Explaining his vision for Freeman's, he says: "I want it to be a home for the long form...
 I hope it introduces new writers, and coaxes great ones to do something other than book-length writing."
 His anthologies are now published yearly and are currently translated into Italian, Chinese, Romanian and other languages.

 His book of poetry, Maps, was published in 2017.
 The Park, his second book of poems, was published in 2020.

 Freeman was on the juries for the 2018 National Book Award for nonfiction and the Scotiabank Giller Prize.

 Between 2014 and 2020, he edited a trilogy of anthologies about inequality, including Tales of Two Cities, Tales of Two Americas, and Tales of Two Planets.
 During this time, he also he served as executive director of Literary Hub.

 Freeman edits a yearly poetry anthology for the Italian press Edizioni Black Coffee, along with the Italian translator Damiano Abeni.
 The series is called Nuova poesia americana and includes poems by six different poets (in the first volume of the series, Freeman and Abeni chose Tracy K. Smith, Terrance Hayes, Layli Long Soldier, Robin Coste Lewis, Natalie Diaz and Robert L. Hass).
 A new volume will be published yearly in December.

 He is an artist-in-residence at New York University and a contributing editor of ZYZZYVA Astra Magazine and Orion Magazine.

 During the COVID-19 pandemic, he started a California Book Club with Alta magazine, which reads and discusses a work of significant literature from or about California on a monthly zoom call.
 Guests have included Walter Mosley, Maxine Hong Kingston, Natalie Diaz, and Héctor Tobar, among others.

+In 2021, Freeman collated the critically acclaimed anthology The Penguin Book of the Modern American Short Story.

 Freeman joined the publishing company Knopf as an executive editor in 2021.